score-json/json/TSF/trustable/throw-ill-formed-json/TIJ-05.5.md

     Erikhu1: 1.0
 ---

-The service throws an exception on improper member separators.
+The service provided by the nlohmann/json library throws an exception on improper member separators.